Pension Survivor Options: What Spouses Need to Know

 Joint and Survivor (50%, 75%, or 100%)

-This is the part many couples don’t fully model, and it’s where the decision becomes obvious.
+This is the part many couples do not fully model, and it is where the decision often becomes obvious.
+The math is simpler than it looks once you put both income sources side by side.

 When one spouse dies, the household usually goes from two Social Security checks to one.
 The surviving spouse generally keeps the larger benefit, and the smaller one goes away.